MerlijnWajer/Simba-website/index.rst

 News
 ====

-Simba 1.0  (Development Release)
+Simba 1.1  (Development Release)
 ------------------------------------

-News about Simba 1.0 will surface soon enough.
+There is no large development released planned, but you can always get the latest builds for Simba, see :ref:`download-ref`.

-The current stable release is Simba 0.99, with the Simba version at 991.
+Currently we will focus on bringing Simba to Windows 64 bit and back to Linux.

-See :ref:`download`.
+News about larger development plans will surface soon.

-Simba 0.99 (Stable Release)
+Simba 1.0 (Stable Release)
 -----------------------------

-The current stable release is Simba 0.99, with the Simba version at 991.
+The current stable release is Simba 1.0, with the Simba version at 1001.
-See :ref:`download`.
+See :ref:`download-ref`.

 .. _whatis: